Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/README.md

 dotnet run
 ```

-- The default browser should open the project at https://localhost:xxxx or click the link in the terminal
+- Open the project at [ http://localhost:5212]( http://localhost:5212) or click the link in the terminal

 ---